These secrets include the innocuous fun and the links between our Doom Slayer and other games.

-Some clones of lesser known or non-FPS games such as Daikatana, Devil Daggers, … Among them are From Nope Fish to Dope Fish which refer to Commander Keen, a game with an important connection to Doom. will mention later.
+Some clones of lesser-known or non-FPS games such as Daikatana, Devil Daggers, … Among them are From Nope Fish to Dope Fish, which refers to Commander Keen, a game with an important connection to Doom will mention later.

 I discovered this by accident when I ran out of blood while swimming in lava.
 Do you still remember Arnold’s famous thumb in the movie Terminator 2, when he decided to self-destruct by sinking into a pool of molten metal?
 In the final seconds, Terminator’s right hand shrank into a “number one.”

-If you want to see this cutscenes, you will have to scroll to the end of Doom Eternal’s credit table after you’ve finished all 14 levels.
-It does not add any gameplay elements or storyline but still gives gamers a smile because of its humor.
+If you want to see these cutscenes, you will have to scroll to the end of Doom Eternal’s credit table after you’ve finished all 14 levels.
+It does not add any gameplay elements or storyline but still smiles at gamers because of its humor.

 If in Doom 2016, gamers can find classic Doom screens with maze runner graphics right in each level, in Doom Eternal, those screens are separated and inserted into the “old” computer “that Doom Slayer has in his base.
-To enjoy these levels, you must complete the game once, then just go to the old computer in the private room of Doom Slayer and enter the code FLYNNTAGGART.
-He is a Space Marine soldier, the protagonist of the Doom novels called Knee-Deep in the Dead, Hell on Earth, Infernal Sky, and Endgame released in 1995-1996, but probably not only the character.
+To enjoy these levels, you must complete the game once, then go to the old computer in the private room of Doom Slayer and enter the code FLYNNTAGGART.
+He is a Space Marine soldier, the Doom novel’s protagonist called Knee-Deep in the Dead, Hell on Earth, Infernal Sky, and Endgame released in 1995-1996, but probably not only the character.
 The main character of the novel.

 Doom Slayer’s pet bunny

 But it seems that this rabbit is not dead!
-Many eye-catching gamers have discovered the appearance of rabbits in many levels of Doom Eternal, often hiding in dark corners.
+Many eye-catching gamers have discovered rabbits’ appearance in many levels of Doom Eternal, often hiding in dark corners.
 It seems that in this reboot, Daisy is no longer considered dead but merely stepped out to explore the vast world around it.

 I discovered this easter egg for the first time in the 3rd level Cultist Base.
 Right in front of the gates of the evil cult worshiping Hell Priest, you’ll find a crane jutting out over the edge.
 This crane hangs a fish that looks very silly and bad to offend the viewer.
-It is the “Dopefish” fish mentioned in the book that I mentioned at the beginning of the article, and ranked … the second stupid in the world.
+The “Dopefish” fish mentioned in the book that I mentioned at the beginning of the article and ranked … the second stupid in the world.

 Dopefish first appeared in the 2D Commander Keen: Goodbye Galaxy, where 8-year-old Billy Blaze transformed into a Keen commander to save the world from aliens’ invasion.
 Do you know who Billy is?
-The boy also has a different name is William J. Blazkowicz the second, the grandson of BJ Blazkowicz (Wolfenstein), the father of the third Blazkowicz – who is now also known as … Doom Slayer!
+The boy also has a different name: William J. Blazkowicz the second, the grandson of BJ Blazkowicz (Wolfenstein), the father of the third Blazkowicz – who is now also known as Doom Slayer!